 Okay, we've shared a lot of tips and tricks with you by now.
 Here is a list of the most important ones:

 Ready for the next step?
-Start immediately with a learning journey.
+Start a learning journey.